Gatorzgaming/Yoink_Its_Mine_Now/README.md

-I'm an trans woman and i like to code sometimes.
+I'm an trans woman and i like to do things sometimes.

 I primarily do HTML and CSS code, since it's pretty easy to do.